altocodenl/TODIS/readme.md

 Reactive systems are always running: they are always ready to receive calls, and to generate further calls if a change happens in a part of the dataspace that is a dependency of another part of the dataspace.

 Reactivity can be implemented by tracking what parts of the system depend on other parts of the system, and repeating calls for those parts that are affected by a change.
-The main concern of the implementation should be to avoid and report circular dependencies which might send the system into a crash.
+The main concern of the logic should be to avoid and report circular dependencies which might send the system into a crash.

 We can already understand that a single change to the dataspace can trigger multiple calls in its dependencies.
 This 1:N relationship between a call and all possible calls that might be done in response to that original call, is a feature shared with [event systems](https://en.wikipedia.org/wiki/Event-driven_architecture).
 It may be even possible to replace event systems with reactive systems, since they share both the 1:n relationship described above, plus the fact that the dependency doesn't care which part of the system depends upon it (this is traditionally described as *loose coupling* but is best understood as an arrow that goes in one direction).